Ghana Country Commercial Guide

 Last published date:

-Ghana is a country of 31 million people with a fast-growing, young, globally and digitally connected population.
+Ghana is a country of 34 million people with a fast-growing, young, globally and digitally connected population.
+Fifty-six percent of Ghana’s population is under the age of 25.
 Many Ghanaians have strong personal or business ties to the United States, and a strong affinity for American brands and technology.
-Ghana is the third largest U.S. export market for goods in Sub Saharan Africa.
-Beyond its traditional industries of agriculture, mining - and more recently, oil and gas production – Ghana’s digital, financial services, construction, education, and franchising sectors are growing fast.
+Ghana is the fourth largest U.S. export market for goods in Sub Saharan Africa.

-Ghana’s developing healthcare system, tourism sector, roads, rail, shipping, and port infrastructure offer opportunities for U.S. companies.
+Beyond its traditional industries of agriculture, mining, and oil and gas production.
+Ghana’s digital, financial services, construction, education, and franchising sectors are growing fast.
+Further, Ghana’s developing healthcare system, tourism sector, roads, rail, shipping, and port infrastructure offer opportunities for U.S. companies.
 Ghana’s Atlantic ports and daily direct flights from the United States make it an excellent platform for doing business in Africa.
 As the host to the new African Continental Free Trade Area Secretariat, Ghana is at the heart of Africa’s transformative regional integration and can be a good place to launch your business strategy for the African continent.
 Please see ongoing market intelligence reports about Ghana’s dynamic economy.

 The country’s capital, Accra, is a bustling metropolitan area that is home to roughly two million people.
 Kumasi, the capital of the Ashanti Region north of Accra, is another large population center and an active commercial center with roughly the same population.